CITIES

 OPEN SPACES

 Open spaces with a focus on creating equity in access, opportunity, facilities and amenities can be the cornerstones for providing a democratic, safe and vibrant environment.
 By drawing people outdoors they create greater social interactions, dispel cultural and economic divide amongst the residents while keeping them healthy.
-Well-planned open spaces facilitate socially vibrant and economically efficient communities while creating a new model that delivers more fulfillment
+Well-planned open spaces facilitate socially vibrant and economically efficient communities while creating a new model that delivers more fulfillment per capita from less consumption per head.

 Case Study